51 Best Drought Tolerant Plants that Grow In Lack of Water

 USDA Zones: 4-9

-Pineleaf Penstemon is a herbaceous perennial and low-maintenance plant.
-It blooms wonderful scarlet-red flowers that attract hummingbirds and butterflies alike.
+Pineleaf Penstemon is an herbaceous perennial and low-maintenance plant.
+Its wonderful scarlet-red flowers attract hummingbirds and butterflies alike.
+Plus, it can survive in a lack of water.

 Botanical Name: Agastache